 Top background checking sites for checking your public record

 Employers can’t use consumer background checking services to check into applicants’ history, but you can certainly use them to pinpoint exactly what a future interviewer might take issue with.
 Here are the top four background checking sites on the market:

 BeenVerified is a two-tier service that includes basic and advanced searches.
 On a basic level, you can look up criminal records, financial records, social media presence (including possible photos), and more.
 If someone has a previous drug-related conviction or other public records related to drug use, you’ll often be able to find it using BeenVerified’s basic tier.
-If you do choose to upgrade to the premium level, you’ll be able to look up things like prior licenses (including gun licenses) – and also send physical runners to retrieve physical court documents.
+If you do choose to upgrade to the premium level, you’ll be able to look up things like prior licenses (including gun licenses).
 Whichever tier you choose to go with, you’ll end up with a final report that’s attractive, easy to skim through, and rich in information.
 In our personal opinion, it’s one of the better-looking in the business; an important factor if you need to present your data.